 Hello and Welcome (សូមស្វាគមន៏, dobrodošli, welkom, maligayang pagdating, 歓迎, 欢迎, powitanie) to Ontario, Canada!

-London, Ontario, is a city full of culture that can be explored through our many museums, fine dining restaurants, and performing arts centres.
-Also known as the Forest City, London boasts over 100 traditional celebrations and festivals each year observed by our diverse population.
-As you take a boat cruise along the Thames River, you will find a city that has the charm of the past with many modern buildings of the future that lead the path to our regional center for healthcare and education.
-With its career-oriented training, Westervelt College has been part of London’s rich history since it was founded in 1885.
-This year, Westervelt embarks on its 133rd year; we are proud of our over 48,000 graduates and their continued contribution to our community and to our reputation for excellence.
+Each city is full of culture that can be explored through our many museums, fine dining restaurants, and performing arts centres.
+With its career-oriented training, Westervelt College has been part of Southwestern Ontario's rich history since it was founded in 1885.
+This year, Westervelt embarks on its 134th year; we are proud of our over 48,000 graduates and their continued contribution to our community and to our reputation for excellence.
 As we celebrate this milestone, we encourage you to tour our website and learn about all the wonderful offerings of Westervelt College.

 If you decide to pursue your education in Ontario, your main starting place for government information on all matters related to post-secondary education is the Ministry of Advanced Education and Skills Development (MAESD).